Don Awrey: Career

 A native of Kitchener, Ontario while he was in high school Awrey found himself bed ridden due to suffering a career threatening back injury while playing football.
 He would overcome the injury after having surgery to fuse three vertebrae and being confined to a Stryker frame for three weeks.

 A defensive defenceman, Awrey would play 3 seasons for the Niagara Falls Flyers of the OHA.
 During the 1962–63 season Awrey would play in 50 games accumulating 30 points, helping lead the flyers to the J. Ross Robertson Cup before eventually losing in Memorial Cup.

 Awrey would then be signed by the Bruins for the 1963–64 season.
 Despite being an exceptionally fast skater, he rarely scored goals.
 He made his NHL debut in 1963–64 for the Bruins, his first of 16 seasons in the league.
 Awrey scored his first NHL goal on March 15, 1964 in Boston's 3-1 home win over Montreal.
 He would also spend time with the Bruins AHL and CPHL affiliates until making the Bruins for good in 1965-66.

-Awrey would go on to spend a majority of his career with the Boston Bruins.
+Awrey would spend a majority of his career with the Boston Bruins.
 During his time with the Bruins Awrey was a stay-at-home defenseman often paired with Bobby Orr.
-He was best known for his skating, shot-blocking and the bone-crushing hits he delivered cruising the blue line.
+He was known for his skating, shot-blocking and the hits he delivered cruising the blue line.
 Awrey was also a valuable member of the penalty kill being an overall solid defender.
-Despite his formidable reputation on the ice, he's was known as a perfect gentleman with an easy smile and a quick sense of humour.
+Despite his reputation on the ice, he's was known as a gentleman with an easy smile and a quick sense of humour.
 He would have his best statistical season in 1970–71 scoring 4 goals and tallying 21 assists.
 He was also a key part of two Stanley Cup winning teams with the Bruins, in 1970 and 1972.
 Awrey’s former teammate Johnny Bucyk described his play style stating "Don played very solid defensively.
 He blocked more shots than anyone I can recall.
 He was good at that, he moved the puck well and he wasn't afraid to go into the corners."